bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

-# Getting Started In Ethereum
+# Get Started With Developing In Ethereum

 Materials for [ETHSydney August - Get started with developing in Ethereum](https://lu.ma/42iq2h0p) Tuesday Aug 13 2024.